jbalintac/bg-sfe-angular/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm install` initially then just `ng build` subsequent to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
 Make sure to have a global webpack installed.

 ## Running unit tests